Zoomed Image

 Books

 A book is a complete, parallel set of financial transactions for your asset register.
-Each book maintains its own depreciation calculations independently, allowing you to track different valuations side by side.
+Each book maintains its own depreciation calculations independently, allowing you to track different valuations side by side (for example Corporate vs. Tax vs. an accelerated schedule like MACRS).
 This page explains when and how to create books, and how to attach them to existing assets.

 Prerequisites